advanced-go/advanced-go/README.md

 ## REST Applied to URLs and Testing
-Uniform interface - Resolver build with configurable templates.
-Expressiveness - Configurable templates to handle different URL resolution for development envirnment
-URL as a resource

-Treating a URL as a resource, where manipulation of the URL is through a representation, allows for that representation to change based on runtime environment/time.
-A [resolver type][resolver], provides the representations of a URL, and is the mechanism used to generate file scheme URL (file://) for testing and HTTPS scheme URL (https://) for runtime environments.
+Treating a URL as a resource, where manipulation of the URL is through a representation, allows for that representation to change over time as an application migrates through different development environments.
+A [resolver type][resolver], provides different representations of a URL and is the mechanism used to resolve URLs for testing, using the file scheme, (file://) and other environments using the HTTP or HTTPS scheme (http://,https://).
+Runtime configurable templates, used during URL resolution, provide the necessary expresiveness.
+The use of a uniform [type][resolver], provides simplicity and reduces toil by performing URL resolution with one type, instead of formatting embedded URL strings.

 <!--
 1. Uniform interface - ErrorHandler and logging. loging interface allows expresiveness